rexdotsh/blog/content/posts/hello.md

 description = "👋"
 +++

-hi! this is just a placeholder post for now. i'll be adding more content soon™.
+hi! this is just a placeholder post for now. i'll be migrating all my old writeups to this new blog soon™.